BDC Hamburger Icon

 TipBottom line

 Don’t try to reach all or too many international markets at the same time.
 Going international with your digital marketing campaign doesn’t mean you have to simultaneously target all or most countries.
-Identify the top markets that will most likely give you the new customers you need, then focus your marketing on them.
-Realize that targeting numerous markets at the same time is going to be extremely costly and risky.
+Identify the top markets that will most likely give you the new customers you need, and then focus your marketing on them.
+You should realize that targeting numerous markets at the same time is going to be extremely costly and risky.

-If you want your international digital marketing efforts to succeed, you can’t just throw out a one-size-fits-all campaign.
+Additionally, if you want your international digital marketing efforts to succeed, you can’t just throw out a one-size-fits-all campaign.
 Different countries or regions require different localization projects and teams.
 Likewise, they most likely need custom marketing strategies that appeal to different cultures.
 Digital marketing campaigns that work in Scandinavian countries, for example, are unlikely to work in China or Indonesia.
-[Read related article: International Business Etiquette from Around the World.]
+[Related article: International Business Etiquette from Around the World.]

 Moreover, your marketing plan needs to be scalable depending on the conditions of the market.
 Avoid creating a plan that is too anchored on certain personalities, places, pop culture references or competing products.
 Make it easy to expand your plan by not necessitating major changes in your product pitch or the functions of the people involved in implementing the plan.